kingyoubin/kingyoubin/README.md

 ### Hi there 👋

-"Name: Yubin Kim
+Name: Yubin Kim

 Interests: IoT, Forensic, Security

-Affiliation: Currently enrolled in the Master's program at Chonnam National University."
+Affiliation: Currently enrolled in the Master's program at Chonnam National University